 Business Skills & Entrepreneurship

-These are some of my favorite life skills to discuss because the truth of the matter is, not every child will want to pursue higher education.
+These are some of my favorite life skills for kids to discuss because the truth of the matter is, not every child will want to pursue higher education.
 Some students have the desire to attend college, while others may want to start a business before they even graduate high school.

 If you have a child that wants to take this route, learning business and entrepreneurship skills will help them in many areas, including how to set goals, how to write a business plan, and seeing an idea through.
 Not to mention, even if your child doesn’t care to pursue business or entrepreneurship, some of the life skills learned in this area will help in other areas of life.